 |Application closing date for 2022 entry||7 September 2021|

 View the full degree profile for the Bachelor of Medical Science and Doctor of Medicine (Joint Medical Program) here.View the JMP International Webinar Ask a question Submit your question here

 All applicants must satisfy the minimum academic requirement based on their most recent studies either secondary or tertiary.
 Your academic eligibility will be assessed when you lodge the direct application.

 Additional selection requirements apply for this program.
 All applicants must satisfy the personal qualities requirement.
 Your personal qualities are considered just as important and influential to the learning and practice of medicine as your academic abilities.
-Applicants who satisfy the academic requirement will be invited to the University of Newcastle to undertake the face-to-face personal qualities assessment consisting currently of Multiple Skills Assessment (interview).
-Travel to this interview is at the applicant’s own expense.
+Applicants who satisfy the academic requirement will be invited to undertake the personal qualities assessment consisting currently of Multiple Skills Assessment (interview).
+The interview will be conducted via Zoom.

 English Language Proficiency Requirements

 All applicants must meet the English Language Proficiency standard requirements prior to their admission by demonstrating completion of a recognised qualification.

 Many applicants will be able to satisfy these requirements by holding certain qualifications undertaken in English, from a specific list of countries.
 If you have lodged an application for admission, and you do not automatically satisfy the requirements, you will be advised of this, as it will impact on your eligibility to receive an offer of admission.
 You will need to demonstrate and prove your proficiency in English via additional tests and qualifications that are accepted by the University of Newcastle.